 Washington State University Faculty Senate 2022-2023 Executive Election

 The Faculty Senate of Washington State University will be seeking nominations for the position of Chair-Elect.
-The Faculty Senate represents all campuses to the WSU administration and eligible faculty are encouraged to run.
+The Faculty Senate represents all campuses to the WSU administration and eligible faculty (see reference 1, Eligibility for Nomination) are encouraged to run.

-Nominations for the Chair-Elect position will open on February 3, 2022
+Nominations for the Chair-Elect position are now closed.

 |Procedural step||When it occurs||2022 dates|